EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-27-our-first-experiment-with-promiscuous-pairing-is-a-success.md

 ## Background

+Our team is small: 5 software engineers and 1 lead engineer who pairs roughly half of the time.
+Our professional software engineering experience is as follows: 6 months, 2 years, 3 years, 4 years, 8 years, and 13 years.

 Before this experiment, roughly 80% of code was written by a pair (see [previous post on pairing][]).
 We described ourselves as familiar with pairing, but needing improvement.
-Pairs owned a task and would pair until the task was complete.
-In practice pairs would stay together for several days--sometimes a week or more--because we waited until 2 pairs had each completed tasks, and that timing didn't line up very often.
-We had a mix of pull-based and push-based tasks, meaning that we usually chose our own tasks but occasionally we were assigned tasks by someone (usually the lead engineer).
+Pairs owned a story (task) and would pair until the story was complete.
+In practice pairs would stay together for several days--sometimes a week or more--because we waited until 2 pairs had each completed stories, and that timing didn't line up very often.
+We had a mix of pull-based and push-based stories, meaning that we usually chose our own stories but occasionally we were assigned stories by someone (usually the lead engineer).

-## Benefits
+## Implementation

-First, the data.
 We have 1-week sprints from Tuesday to Tuesday.
 We decided our experiments would be for 4 sprints.
+We used 2 1.5-hour blocks in the morning and 2 2-hour blocks in the afternoon.
+For any given block, one person was the Jedi (they were on the story during the previous block) and the other was the padawn.
+When rotating pairs, we tried to put the person with the least knowledge of the story on that story as the next padawn.
+The padawn nearly always drove the entire time while the Jedi navigated.

+While our team has an even number, the lead engineer wasn't always pairing so we were often left with a Han Solo who did solo work.
+That solo work usually included things like reviewing PRs, writing blag posts, reading/researching, or very simple stories.

+Stories were still a mix of pull-based and push-based.

+## Benefits

 The data below is for our first experience with promiscuous pairing, from 2018-10-16 to 2018-11-13.
-Our team is small: 5 software engineers and 1 lead engineer who pairs roughly half of the time.
-Our professional software engineering experience is as follows: 6 months, 2 years, 3 years, 4 years, 8 years, and 13 years.

 Note that the experiment here was just trying to figure out promiscuous pairing.
 We went into this experiment expecting it to take some time before it paid off, if it paid off at all.
 Boy were we